African Americans: Post–civil rights era

 Politically and economically, African Americans have made substantial strides during the post–civil rights era.
 In 1967, Thurgood Marshall became the first African American Supreme Court Justice.
-In 1968, Shirley Chisholm became the first Black woman elected to the U.S. Congress.
-In 1989, Douglas Wilder became the first African American elected governor in U.S. history.
+In 1968, Shirley Chisholm became the first Black woman elected to the US Congress.
+In 1989, Douglas Wilder became the first African American elected governor in US history.
 Clarence Thomas succeeded Marshall to become the second African American Supreme Court Justice in 1991.
-In 1992, Carol Moseley-Braun of Illinois became the first African American woman elected to the U.S. Senate.
+In 1992, Carol Moseley-Braun of Illinois became the first African American woman elected to the US Senate.
 There were 8,936 Black officeholders in the United States in 2000, showing a net increase of 7,467 since 1970.
 In 2001, there were 484 Black mayors.

-In 2005, the number of Africans immigrating to the United States, in a single year, surpassed the peak number who were involuntarily brought to the United States during the Atlantic Slave Trade.
-On November 4, 2008, Democratic Senator Barack Obama defeated Republican Senator John McCain to become the first African American to be elected president.
+In 2005, the number of Africans immigrating to the United States, in a single year, surpassed the peak number who were involuntarily brought to the United States during the Atlantic slave trade.
+On November 4, 2008, Democratic Senator Barack Obama—the son of a White American mother and a Kenyan father—defeated Republican Senator John McCain to become the first African American to be elected president.
 At least 95 percent of African American voters voted for Obama.
 He also received overwhelming support from young and educated Whites, a majority of Asians, and Hispanics, picking up a number of new states in the Democratic electoral column.
-Obama lost the overall White vote, although he won a larger proportion of White votes than any previous nonincumbent Democratic presidential candidate since Jimmy Carter.
+Obama lost the overall White vote, although he won a larger proportion of White votes than any previous non-incumbent Democratic presidential candidate since Jimmy Carter.
 Obama was reelected for a second and final term, by a similar margin on November 6, 2012.
-In 2021, Kamala Harris became the first woman, the first African American, and the first Asian American to serve as Vice President of the United States.
+In 2021, Kamala Harris, the daughter of a Jamaican father and Indian mother, became the first woman, the first African American, and the first Asian American to serve as Vice President of the United States.
+In June 2021, Juneteenth, a day which commemorates the end of slavery in the US, became a federal holiday.